-- The effective dose to the skin of an endoscopist's hand who is holding the endoscope tube during an implant was estimated. - The only time the fingers or hand will receive a dose of radiation is when the OncoSilTM suspension flows down the catheter to the FNA needle and passes the point where the fingers are holding the endoscope. - The estimated time the suspension flows down the catheter to the needle is 30 seconds, and holding the endoscope for that time the practitioner's fingers or hand will receive: - An effective dose of ≈0.3 mSv when implanting the maximum patient dose of 60 MBq.
-This allows for in excess of 1500 procedures of 60 MBq per year before approaching the annual extremity limit. - An effective dose of ≈0.15 mSv when implanting the typical patient dose of 30 MBq.
-This allows for in excess of 3000 procedures of 30 MBq per year before approaching the annual extremity limit. - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs, or a suitable remote handling device.
+- The effective dose to the skin of a practitioner's hand who is holding the endoscope tube for different exposure times and the activity sources was calculated. - The only time the fingers will receive a dose of radiation is when the OncoSilTM suspension flows down the FNA needle and passes the point where the fingers are holding the endoscope. - Holding the endoscope tube for 60 seconds (maximum estimated time for holding the endoscope tube), the practitioner's hand will receive: - \circ If implanting the maximum patient dose of 60 MBq An Effective dose of \approx 0.6 mSv which allows up to 800 implantations per year before reaching the 500 mSv annual limit - o If implanting the average patient dose from clinical studies of 14 MBq An Effective dose of \approx 0.14 mSv which allows up to 3500 practices per year before reaching the 500 mSv annual limit - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs or a suitable remote handling device.

-9.3 Radiation Dose Rates from the Patient Following Implantation
+9.4 Radiation Dose Rates from the Patient Following Implantation

-OncoSilTM has assessed the OH&S dose rates through measurements about a water phantom that contained a simulated dose of OncoSilTM.
-From these measurements, assuming the maximum patient dose of 60 MBq has been implanted, the dose rate is approximately 9.5 μ Sv/hour at the external skin surface of the patient closest to the pancreas.
-At a distance of 15 cm from the skin surface, the dose rate was less than 1 μ Sv/hour.
-If the patient dose is less than the maximum of 60 MBq, then these dose rates will be proportionately less.
+OncoSil has assessed the OH&S dose rates through measurements about a water phantom that contained a simulated dose of OncoSilTM.
+From these measurements, assuming the maximum patient dose of 60 MBq has been implanted the dose rate is approximately 9.5 μ Sv/hour at the external skin surface of the patient closest to the pancreas.
+At a distance of 15 cm from the skin surface the dose rate was less than 1 μ Sv/hour.
+If the patient dose is less than the maximum of 60 MBq then these dose rates will be proportionately less.

-Using a dose limit of 1 mSv for a member of the public, a person would have to stand at the skin surface of a patient for 100 hours to approach the limit.
-However, please note that the 1 mSv public limit is to the whole body.
+Using a dose limit of 1 mSv for a member of the public a person would have to stand at the skin surface of a patient for 100 hours to approach the limit, however, please note that the 1 mSv public limit is to the whole body.